MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/licensing-enhance-teams.md

 Customers who purchase a Microsoft 365 subscription also receive Teams licenses for their users.
 Purchasing the Teams Premium add-on license provides admins and end users with extra features on top Teams with their Microsoft 365 subscription.

-The following table compares key features between Teams and Teams Premium.
+The following tables compares key features between Teams and Teams Premium.
+Because Teams Premium is an add-on license to Teams, users need Teams and Teams Premium licenses to access all features listed below.
+Teams Premium licenses don't replace users' standard Teams licenses.

 ### Meetings